-

 Photo: pistetopowder.com

 When it comes to ski schools, there’s plenty of choice, starting with the Skischule Arlberg, founded by ski-pioneer Hannes Schneider in 1921.
 Today, it employs almost 350 instructors and is the largest ski school in Austria.
-Smaller are Skischule St Anton am Arlberg, Skischule Alpine Faszination, and Ski Akademie St Christoph.
-There are also over a dozen one-man ski schools, the names of which can be found on the resort website.
+Smaller are Skischule Alpine Faszination, and Ski Akademie St Christoph.
+There are also 30-odd one-man ski schools, the names of which can be found on the resort website.

-A new addition to the Arlberg scene is British-owned ski school New Generation – well known in French resorts such as Courchevel and Meribel for its fun-loving style and flexible approach to tuition.
-St Anton was its first Austrian outpost in 2016 – and it has grown rapidly.
+A recent addition to the Arlberg scene is the international ski school New Generation – well known in French resorts such as Courchevel and Meribel for its fun-loving style and flexible approach to tuition.

 A place of pilgrimage for off-pisters